Defining Adoption

 In his classic book, Shared Fate, sociologist David Kirk, himself an adoptive father, speaks of the reluctance of adopters to admit their marginality in a society where kinship is measured by blood relationship….

 No matter how close or antagonistic blood relatives are, they are secure in their biological tie.
 The very certainty of their relatedness gives them a sense of belonging that they take as much for granted as the air they breathe.
-But deep in the psyche of both Adoptees and adoptive parents is the knowledge that “they’re not mine”.
+But deep in the psyche of both adoptees and adoptive parents is the knowledge that “they’re not mine”.

 Somebody’s Child: stories about adoption Ed. by Bruce Gillespie and Lynne Van Luven Touchwood, 2011, 156